 Our facility is staffed 24 hours a day, 7 days a week including all major holidays.
-Led by Co-Medical Director, Dr. Adam Porter, DVM, ACVECC, our emergency physicians Dr. Anthony Roccisano, Dr. Jennifer Tucci, Dr. Tracy Zeldis, and Dr. Meliasa Robinson are available any time night or day.
+Led by Co-Medical Director, Dr. Adam Porter, DVM, Diplomate ACVECC, our emergency physicians Dr. Anthony Roccisano, Dr. Tracy Zeldis, Dr. Jared Ravich and Dr. Stacy Godfrey are available any time night or day.
 Whether your primary veterinarian’s office is closed or they referred you to our hospital for specialized care.
 Our highly qualified and experienced emergency doctors, technicians and client care specialists all welcome the opportunity to offer expertise in emergency care.
 These doctors will work closely with your primary veterinarian and are aided by our specialists to ensure your pet’s illness will be properly managed.

 What constitutes an emergency?

 We understand that pet emergencies can happen at any time and it can be stressful for both you and your pet.
 Many times, it can be difficult to determine if it is a true emergency.
 Below is a list of common concerns that should be addressed by a veterinarian immediately: